Gestational hypertension

 Future pregnancy advice

-Low dose aspirin (150mg once a day) may be recommended in a future pregnancy starting at 12 weeks to reduce the risk of you developing blood pressure problems.
+Low dose aspirin (150mg once a day) may be recommended in a future pregnancy starting at 12 weeks to reduce the risk of you developing high blood pressure.

 Other lifestyle advice

 Manage your weight so that it is appropriate for your height.
 Knowing your body mass index (BMI) will help you to do this.
-Normal is between 18.5-24.9 kg/m2.
+A BMI of 18.5-24.9 kg/m2 is recommended.

-Ask your midwife, practice nurse or GP or you can use the internet to calculate this when you know your height (in metres) and weight (in kilograms).
+Ask your midwife, practice nurse or GP or you can use the NHS BMI calculator (opens in a new tab) to calculate this when you know your height (in metres) and weight (in kilograms).

 Eat a low fat diet.
 This will help you manage your weight and keep your blood vessels (arteries) healthy.